buddhist-uni/buddhist-uni.github.io/_content/monographs/bza_bingenheimer.md

 pages: 332
 ---

-This book is a collection of studies on and translations from the *Saṃgīta-varga* of the *Bieyi za ahanjing* (BZA) (別譯雜阿含經 T.100) in 16 fascicles, a smaller, independent Chinese translation of the *Saṃyukta Āgama* (T.99).
+This book is a collection of studies on and translations from the *Saṃgīta-varga* of the *Bieyi za ahanjing* (BZA) (別譯雜阿含經 T.100) in 16 fascicles, a shorter, independent Chinese translation of the *Saṃyukta Āgama* (T.99).